bendalab/thunderfish/docs/thunderfish.md

   -V                    level for debugging plots.
-Increase by specifying -V multiple times, or like -VVV -c                    save configuration to file thunderfish.cfg after reading all configuration files --channel CHANNEL     channel to be analyzed (defaults to first channel, negative channel selects all channels) -m {w,p,wp}           extract wave "w" and/or pulse "p" fish EODs -a                    plot all EOD waveforms
+Increase by specifying -V multiple times, or like -VVV -c                    save configuration to file thunderfish.cfg after reading all configuration files --channel CHANNEL     channel to be analyzed (defaults to first channel, negative channel selects all channels) -t TIME               start time of analysis window in recording: "beginning", "center", "end", "best", or time in seconds
+                        (overwrites "windowPosition" in cofiguration file) -T                    add start time of analysis file to output file names -m {w,p,wp}           extract wave "w" and/or pulse "p" fish EODs -a                    plot all EOD waveforms
   -S                    plot spectra for all EOD waveforms